 In my opinion, for your first visit to Australia, the east coast trail is the best Australia itinerary to start with.

-So here are the Top 7 places to visit on your 4 week Australian itinerary!
+Top 7 places to visit on your 4 week Australian itinerary!

 Ultimate Australia Itinerary 4 Weeks:

 1) Day 1 – 5: Gold Coast (Brisbane, Byron Bay, Surfers Paradise, Broadbeach)

 The Gold Coast is located in south east Queensland (halfway up the east coast) and is a great place to start your Australia trip with kids.
 Depending on where you are travelling from, your family will most likely have jetlag and a few days of soaking up the sun on the beaches in the Gold Coast will probably help.

 As far as the eye can see beaches line the coastline.
 White sand beaches, chill vibe and a few day trips from our home base in Broadbeach was just what we needed to settle into the Aussie life.

 We spent one day and drove out to Byron Bay to visit the Cape Byron Lighthouse and hike around Cape Byron.
 Byron Bay is approximately 1 hour drive from Broadbeach so makes for a quick and easy day trip.

 We also spent one day walking along the beach and in the area of Burleigh Heads, which a very cool area.
 If there is one spot I would love to live this may be it!

 Although we did not take part in any of the amusement or theme parks, one of the best things to do in the Gold Coast is to visit these theme parks that are scattered in the Gold Coast: